Importing sugar and sweeteners

 For information on pesticides safety levels for sugar and sweeteners contact Health and Safety Executive’s (HSE) Chemicals Regulation Directorate.

-Approved food additives, such as sweeteners, are controlled in the European Union by way of a positive list in the legislation once their safety has been rigorously assessed.
+Approved food additives, such as sweeteners, are controlled in GB legislation once their safety has been rigorously assessed.
 The legislation describes the rules for the sale and use of sweeteners, describes the food categories in which they are permitted to be used and the maximum usable dose levels allowed in these categories.
 Sweeteners that do not appear in the list are not permitted in foods if used primarily for an additive function.

-For more information on sweeteners, please contact our Food Additives team by email
+For more information on sweeteners, please email our Food Additives Team.